Arunvenkat0/param/test/README.md

 $ gulp ui-test
 ```

 This command runs all the test suites by default.
 In order to run specific test suite(s), you can specify from the command line, for eg. `gulp ui-test --suite homepage`.
-    Other configurations are also available.
+Other configurations are also available, see below.

 ### Options
 The following options are supported on the command line: